leon001/AIMv6/doc/toolchain.md

  * `/path-to-source`: path pointing to `binutils` source.
  * `/install-prefix`: path to your install prefix directory.
- * `your-target`: triplet of your desired target, like `i386-linux-gnu` or `arm-unknown-eabi`
+ * `your-target`: triplet of your desired target, like `i386-linux-gnu` or `arm-unknown-eabi` or `mips64-unknown-elf`
  * `--some-extra-flags`: extra parameters to pass to configure.
 Frequently used ones include:
    - `--enable-thumb`: turn on thumb instruction set support on ARM platform
    - `--enable-interwork`: turn on processor mode interworking support on some platforms.
-   - `--disable-multilib`: turn off multilib support which may cause problems.
+   - `--enable-multilib`: turn on multilib support.
+It builds libraries for multiple instruction sets, and may prove to be useful someday.

 `configure` includes a lot of tests, and may fail if something is missing.
 In that case, install corresponding packages and try again.
 When everything works